 Snake plants are one of the first plants I recommend to anyone just starting to get into houseplants.
 They’re unbelievably easy to take care of and are a great accent in any room.
 They are also great for all types of light environments from low light to brighter indirect light making them a great option for bedrooms, offices or even your living room!

-Dark green with narrow snake-like leaves, with gray-green horizontal stripes, the snake plant gives life to any dull, bland space.
+Snake plants, also called sansevieria plants, are dark green with narrow leaves that come to a point at the tip of the leaf, with gray-green horizontal stripes, the snake plant gives life to any dull, bland space.
 You’ve probably seen them decorate many public spaces.